Julwaech/18SBC_PCB/README.md

-# 18SBC PCB — Caribou Battery Connector Board
+# 18SBC PCB — Battery Connector Board

 ## Overview
-Custom PCB for the battery connector system of [Project Caribou](https://github.com/Arrow-air/project-caribou), a heavy-lift drone developed by Arrow Air.
+Custom PCB for the power distribution from the propulsion battery.

 ## Project Context
-This board serves as the battery-side connector interface for the Caribou power architecture.
-It handles high-current distribution from the 14S battery pack to the drone powertrain.
+This board serves as the battery-side connector interface for the Tattu 4.0 18S 30000mAh smart battery.
+It handles high-current distribution from the battery pack to the drone powertrain.

 ## Tools
 - **EDA:** KiCad 10